 Whatever online business or business model you’re pursuing – information products, e-commerce, blogging, lead generation, or almost anything else – headlines & titles matter.

 They have a job to do: grab & hold attention, which in turn determines whether someone engages with you…

 More than anything else, your headline or title is what will dictate your success in terms of grabbing readers, pulling ad clicks, etc.

 In a very real sense, it can mean the difference between profit & loss.
 In fact, having a great headline is so important for lead-gen and any other PPC efforts that it warrants split-testing just for that element alone (hot tip: we wrote an article on this very subject!).

-The bottom line is that you can’t afford mediocre or ‘low-performing’ headlines, subject lines, or titles.
+The bottom line: just like you can ill afford poor copywriting, you also can’t afford mediocre or ‘low-performing’ headlines, subject lines, or titles.

 ==> Download our new resource and guide for creating killer headlines, titles, and subject lines: “Great Headlines & Titles!“